SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ## Content Security Policy Support

-Open Payment Framework supports Content Security Policy (CSP) compliance for Payment Service Provider scripts.
+Open payment framework supports Content Security Policy (CSP) compliance for Payment Service Provider (PSP) scripts.
 When PSP scripts are provided in `SEPARATE` mode, the framework executes scripts using CSP-compliant methods that avoid inline script violations.
-In this mode, JavaScript and CSS resources are provided separately with their own URLs and Subresource Integrity hashes.
+In this mode, JavaScript and CSS resources are provided separately, with their own URLs and Subresource Integrity hashes.
 Scripts are executed using `<script>` elements with `textContent` instead of inline scripts, and script context is passed through a global `window.OpfContext` variable, allowing the original script hash to remain unchanged for CSP verification.
-This ensures that OPF PSP scripts work correctly with strict CSP policies while maintaining security through SRI hashes.
-The framework automatically handles CSP-compliant script execution when the `htmlContentMode` property is set to `SEPARATE` in the dynamic script configuration.
+This ensures that open payment framework PSP scripts work correctly with strict CSP policies, while maintaining security through subresource integrity (SRI) hashes.
+The framework automatically handles running CSP-compliant scripts when the `htmlContentMode` property is set to `SEPARATE` in the dynamic script configuration.

 ### Configuring Content Security Policy

-To enable CSP support for OPF PSP scripts, you need to configure a Content Security Policy meta tag in your `index.html` file.
-The CSP policy should allow scripts from all sources (`*`) and include specific SHA hashes for the OPF scripts.
+To enable CSP support for open payment framework PSP scripts, you need to configure a Content Security Policy `<meta>` tag in your `index.html` file.
+The CSP policy should allow scripts from all sources (`*`) and include specific SHA hashes for the open payment framework scripts.
 You can obtain the SHA hash values from the open payment framework workbench.

-The following is an example of a CSP meta tag configuration in `index.html`:
+The following is an example of a CSP `<meta>` tag configuration in `index.html`:

 ```html
 <meta